noaxTheWanderer/noaxTheWanderer.github.io/_posts/2014-09-16-silent-August.md

 ---
 layout: post
-category : lessons
+title: "Silent Agust: The FIFTH DISCIPLINE" category : lessons
 tagline: "The Learning Organization" tags : [leadership, organization, management]
 ---
 {% include JB/setup %}

-# Silent Agust: The FIFTH DISCIPLINE

 Lately, I have been trying to build a culture of reading.
 So far my goal has been to read at least one book a month.
 I have kept my goal and it feels very good.
 The more I read, the more I learn, the more I grow.